 - In Goodnight Sweetheart, the only complaint Gary Sparrow has is wanting to know why time travel gives him gas?!

 - Time Trax: Darien Lambert can't return to the year 2193 until he finds and sends back all of the fugitive criminals from his time.
-This is because time travel requires the traveler to be injected with a drug called TXP, which is usually fatal if administered more than twice.
+This is because time travel requires the traveler to be injected with a drug called TXP, which is usually fatal if administered more than twice (although, one person is confirmed to having survived a third dose, although he is disfigured by the attempt).
 Lambert was dosed with it when he was sent to 1993; returning to 2193 will require a second dose, after which he can never travel through time again.
+In one episode, under the influence of a Mad Scientist's device, he admits that he occasionally thinks to just forget it all and go back home.
+SELMA responds that no one would blame him if he did.
+After all, they can always send someone else in his place.

 - Timesickness (a.k.a.
 "The Crosstime Cookie Toss") is a common disadvantage in GURPS Time Travel.